Shawn Wooden (American football)

-Shawn Wooden (born October 23, 1973) is a former American football safety who played in the National Football League (NFL) for nine seasons for the Miami Dolphins and the Chicago Bears.
-Wooden was drafted in the 6th round by Jimmy Johnson, the then coach of the Miami Dolphins.
-He played for the Dolphins for four seasons and then signed a free agent contract with the Chicago Bears in the 2000 football season.
-After one year with the Chicago Bears, he returned to the Miami Dolphins for the remainder of his career.
+Shawn Wooden (born October 23, 1973) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL) with the Miami Dolphins and the Chicago Bears.
+He played college football for the Notre Dame Fighting Irish and was selected in the sixth round by Jimmy Johnson, the then-coach of the Miami Dolphins.
+Wooden played for the Dolphins for four seasons and then signed a free agent contract with the Chicago Bears in the 2000 football season.
+After one year with the Bears, he returned to the Miami Dolphins for the remainder of his career.
 He is currently a financial advisor with Wooden Wealth Strategies.

 Football career

 Wooden attended Abington Senior High School, where he played as running back in his senior season.
 He then accepted a full scholarship to the University of Notre Dame, where he started as a cornerback.
 One of the highlights of his college career came when he broke up Charlie Ward's final pass, resulting in Notre Dame's (ranked #2 at the time) defeat of the Florida State (ranked #1 at the time) in a nationally televised game in 1993 which was coined at that time the "Game of the Century".
 As a student-athlete he earned a bachelor's degree in Computer Science.
-Wooden was drafted in the 1996 NFL draft by the Miami Dolphins in the 6th round.
+Wooden was drafted in the 1996 NFL draft by the Miami Dolphins in the sixth round with the 189th overall pick.
 He had a nine-year professional career, playing for the Miami Dolphins and Chicago Bears.